DamianHr/ng-recruitment/README.md

 - The header of the new column is labeled `Flag`
 - The flag has the following styles:
   - a width of 25px
-  - a solid black border of 1px
+  - a continuous black border of 1px
 - No additional queries are used to achieve this task
-- Examples about the current API response can be found [here](https://restcountries.eu/#api-endpoints-response-example)
+- Examples about the current API response can be found [here](https://restcountries.com/#api-endpoints-v2-all)

 #### Challenge #2 - We want filters!